 The short term goal of Blades of Orterra is to create a minimal viable product and finalized alpha gameplay.
 Building a video game is no easy undertaking and taking on a concept as large as Blades of Orterra is in its own category, but the developers believe that through efficient and refined workflow, open and transparent community interaction, and inspiration drawn from numerous sources, a sizeable sample of the game can be created.

 Blades of Orterra attempts to focus on cutting redundant and useless aspects out of the gameplay in hopes to better focus on the refinement of the core gameplay mechanics.
 Long term goals for the project include Player vs. Player combat, a unique and Dynamic Skill Tree (through acquisition of the appropriate skill books), player/merchant vending, Player vs. Environment combat, open-world Exploration, and other MMO components that comprise what the devs and community envisions to be a fun and interesting game.

 Overall, Blades of Orterra hopes to generate a game which can deliver stunning graphics, immersive interactions, invigorating combat, and an array of unique elements to create a truly unique and wondrous game.

-Hey everyone, welcome to October's Developer Update!
+Hey everyone, welcome to November's Developer Update!